-The landing or caging of PBF by one vessel or one trap at a time is less than [1] metric ton.
+The landing or caging of PBF by one vessel or one trap at a time is less than [1] metric ton, or the PBF is tagged in accordance with Part IV.
 In this case, the logbook or the sales note may be used as a temporary PBCD.
 Such paper PBCDs, printed ePBCDs or temporary PBCDs shall be converted to ePBCDs within a period of [ ] days or prior to the export, whichever is first;